nwcourses/nwcourses.github.io/COM623/week_10/index.md

 ### Search

 To search for data, you use the `getDocs()` function.
-This returns a `QuerySnapshot`: an object containing a set of documents returned by the query.
+This returns a `QuerySnapshot`: an object containing a series of `DocumentSnapshot`s returned by the query.

 ```javascript
 try {